akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

    Exiting nodes are excluded using `ReadAll` because those are typically about to be removed and will not be able to respond.

 Note that `ReadMajority` and `ReadMajorityPlus` have a `minCap` parameter that is useful to specify to achieve better safety for small clusters.
+Additionally, reads from remote replicas are incorporated into the local replica's state.

 #### Consistency and response types